 Luckily, you don't have to create all the content from scratch!

-Here's how you can pull together your own 30 Day Challenge in a day or so, using your ready-to-go content from Content Sparks.
+Here's how you can pull together your own 30-Day Challenge in a day or so, using your ready-to-go content from Content Sparks.

 Let's use a previous course of ours called 10 Days of List Building Madness as a first example you could pull content from.
 (Sorry, this one is no longer for sale.)
+You have two options:

 You'll need to fill in any gaps or delete content, just like you would with any done-for-you course, based on what your challenge participants know or don't know already.

 In the 10 Days of List Building, each chapter is broken into 10 points.
 And each has a learning activity.
-However, some of the activities are longer and couldn't be done in one day.
+However, some of the activities are longer and can't be done in one day.

-Or you could just pull out the parts of the course that take less time and that you want to make sure people achieve in a 10 day period.
+Or you could just pull out the parts of the course that take less time and that you want to make sure people achieve in a 10-day period.

 For example, the chapters in which they define the purpose for their list, set up their list, and define their audience can each be done in a day.